 Keep the following in mind:

 - Nevada has very strict laws about how to handle squatters, but they also make it very easy to remove them if they are on the property without permission.
-The introduction of laws against unlawful occupancy and housebreaking may be able to stop an adverse possession claim before it gets started.
+Squatting is prohibited in Nevada, and the introduction of laws against unlawful occupancy and housebreaking may be able to stop an adverse possession claim before it gets started.

-- Squatters do have rights, but they must fulfill the requirements for adverse possession in order to gain them.
+- Squatters do have rights, but they must fulfill the requirements for adverse possession to gain them.
 If they don’t meet these parameters, they can be arrested as criminal trespassers.

 There are exceptions to the rule: